faustoFF/laravel-contextify/README.md

 ### Exception Notification

-If you want to send exception notifications, you should register exception handling callback and add `Faustoff\Contextify\Exceptions\ExceptionOccurredNotificationFailedException` to ignore in `App\Exceptions\Handler` of your application to prevent infinite loop if exception notification becomes to fail:
+If you want to send exception notifications when exceptions occurs, you should register exception handling callback and add `Faustoff\Contextify\Exceptions\ExceptionOccurredNotificationFailedException` to ignore in `App\Exceptions\Handler` of your application to prevent infinite loop if exception notification becomes to fail:

 ```php
 <?php